 - basic ingredients – sugar, butter, flour, eggs, baking soda and bananas, obvi.

 - no mixer required – just grab a large bowl and wooden spoon!

 - totally customizable – add whatever add-ins you’d like, chocolate chips, nuts, anything!

-You may have heard that super ripe bananas are key for a good banana bread, and that’s definitely true.
+You may have heard that super ripe bananas are key, and that’s definitely true.

 However, over the years, I found that frozen over-ripe bananas turn a good banana bread into i-can’t-stop-eating-it kind!